JoeNibe/JoeNibe.github.io/_posts/other/2021-08-22-Intigirti XSS Challenge.md

 window.addEventListener("load", handleLoad);
 ```
 1. When the page loads, the script check for a cookie named `username` and creates one if it doesn't exist.
-The cookie value of the format `unknownUser` + a random number.
+The cookie value is of the format `unknownUser` + a random number.

-2. Take the base64 encoded string, decodes it and separates it into parameters.
+2. Take the base64 encoded string, decodes it and separates it into parameters using `deparam`.

 3. Call `ga()` function which is an initializer of google analytics code.